Vincenzo Serrentino: Life and career

 After the Armistice of Cassibile in September 1943, Serrentino joined the Italian Social Republic and was appointed Prefect of Zara, a post he held throughout the period of German occupation, from November 1943 until shortly before the arrival of Tito's partisans in October 1944.
 He was the highest civilian authority in Zara during the period of German occupation; in the same day he formally took office, the town was hit by the first of the dozens of air raids that would leave it largely destroyed and deserted by the autumn of 1944.
 In a report dated December 20, 1943, Prefect Serrentino reported that 40 percent of the buildings in the municipality of Zara were reduced to rubble, and 90 percent of the rest were no longer habitable.
 On the following December 31, Serrentino wrote to the Prefect of Trieste, Bruno Coceani, "I only tell you that the city is destroyed (...).
 I will try to clear the shelters (...) of the few people who still live there, and then I will prevent anyone from accessing the ruins."

-On 28 October 1944, three days before Zara was occupied by the advancing Yugoslav People's Liberation Army, the Ministry of the Interior ordered Serrentino to leave the town; he did so on the next day, boarding a German torpedo boat that took him to Fiume, from where he later reached Trieste.
+On 28 October 1944, three days before Zara was captured by the advancing Yugoslav People's Liberation Army, the Ministry of the Interior ordered Serrentino to leave the town; he did so on the next day, boarding a German torpedo boat that took him to Fiume, from where he later reached Trieste.
 His deputy Giacomo Vuxani remained behind and was arrested by the Yugoslavs.

-Serrentino was in turn arrested on 5 May 1945, when Trieste was occupied by Tito's partisans, and was brought to Sibenik, where he was imprisoned.
-He was later tried for war crimes, namely his involvement in trials by the Extraordinary Tribunal for Dalmatia that had resulted in the execution of forty-three partisans, by a Yugoslav People's Court; he was sentenced to death, and executed by firing squad in Sibenik on May 15, 1947.
-Against his last wishes about being buried in Zara (he wrote in his last will "I lived for Zara and only in Zara can my body find rest"), he was buried in an unmarked grave in Sibenik.
+Serrentino was in turn arrested on 5 May 1945, when Trieste was captured by Tito's partisans, and was brought to Šibenik, where he was imprisoned.
+He was later tried for war crimes, namely his involvement in trials by the Extraordinary Tribunal for Dalmatia that had resulted in the execution of forty-three partisans, by a Yugoslav People's Court; he was sentenced to death, and executed by firing squad in Šibenik on May 15, 1947.
+Against his last wishes about being buried in Zara (he wrote in his last will "I lived for Zara and only in Zara can my body find rest"), he was buried in an unmarked grave in Šibenik.